testfairy/docs/docs/021_SDK/991_TestFairy_Crash_Handler.md

 ## The TestFairy crash handler

-The TestFairy crash handler is used in case you do not need the full functionality of the TestFairt=y platform but want to install a simple and effective crash handler to log crashes from your app.
+The TestFairy crash handler is used in case you do not need the full functionality of the TestFairy platform but want to install a simple and effective crash handler to log crashes from your app.

 Below are the install instructions and code samples.